Home

 Women in India have to take a lot of extra precautions when travelling for a number of different reasons.
 Firstly, it is still a very conservative country and many beliefs and traditions heavily contradict western lifestyles.
 Women travelers get a bit of a raw deal because of the two contrasting cultures and our western habits can be perceived as inappropriate and degrading.

-A bit of common sense and good advice can stop you getting yourself into a sticky situation.
+A bit of common sense and good advice can stop travelling women in India getting into sticky situations..

 ● Don't wear revealing clothes anywhere in India except on one or two of the beaches in Goa.
 This might seem a little unfair but you will attract so much unwanted attention and advances.